 And now for a history break: Butternut squash as we know it today is really a hybrid.
 It first made its debut in 1944.
 However similar types of squashes in the form of gourds have been found in the ancient Egyptian tombs.

 This time of year the farm stands near my house have tons of squash, as well as other wonderful Fall produce.

-Enjoy this soup as a main course, because it is filling and so delicious.
+Enjoy this butternut squash and apple soup as a main course, because it is filling and so delicious.
 Make enough to take to the office the next day.
 It heats up very well, and you just might be the envy of the lunch room.

 I think you will need to share this recipe with all your squash loving friends so they don't miss out.

 Creamy Butternut Squash and Apple Soup

 A hearty and delicious vegetarian soup that is filling and nutritious.
 Ground nutmeg and apple give a sweet and warm taste to this amazing soup.